nodeontrain/nodeontrain.xyz/tuts/microposts_resource.md

 	   create  public/services/micropost.js
 {% endhighlight %}

-To update our database with the new data model, we need to run a migration
+To update our database with the new data model, we need to run a migration as in ["The Users resource" Section](https://nodeontrain.xyz/tuts/users_resource/)

 {% highlight bash %}
 ~/toy_app $ sequelize db:migrate